House of Cards Publisher exposed thousands of sensitive files when their backup was left publicly available.Back to blog

 The Kromtech Security Center team has discovered a new data breach which affected Bell Lomax Moreton (BLM).
 The breach has exposed a treasure trove of client information, revenue, royalties and more.
 Founded in 2000 by Eddie & June Bell, Pat Lomax and Paul Moreton, the Bell Lomax Agency is based in London, this is small but prestigious literary agency which represents a wide range of distinguished authors and illustrators, writing and illustrating adult fiction, non-fiction and children’s books.

 One of their most notable authors is Michael Dobbs who not only wrote a series of novels about Winston Churchill, but also wrote House of Cards.
 The novel became a hit show as an American political drama in a Netflix series of the same name.
-Included in the backup is an “revised version” in a simple word document.

 The publisher has accidentally exposed its backup device to the public internet.
 The Rsync (remote synchronization protocol) was misconfigured with no security protections and this could allow anyone with internet access to see their most sensitive data.
 Kromtech Researchers were able to access thousands of documents, including Bell Lomax Agency’s Quickbooks accounting files, archive email boxes, financial data, expenses, administrative details, royalties and client details for 2014-2015.